PhilRW/blog/content/post/2004/2004-04-06-a-good-way-to-track-tv-seasons.markdown

 wordpress_id: 424
 ---

 I just had a funny thought: don’t know how far we are along in the TV season?
 Just count the number of contestants left on a reality series commercial.
-That’s how many weeks there are left in the season. :)
+That’s how many weeks there are left in the season. :slightly_smiling_face: